The Potato in Fine Art

-No information except her painting is left of Clara Peeters.
-We’re led to believe she worked in Antwerp (the supports that she used for her paintings bear marks from that city), as one of few women painters.
-Nearly all of her paintings are still lifes, a limitation imposed by contemporary culture on women who wanted to create.
-If you study the side of the knife’s handle, you will see Peeter’s signature: six of her known paintings include the same inscribed silver knife.
+There is no confirmed information on Clara Peeters.
+We’re led to believe she worked in Antwerp as one of very few female painters.
+Nearly all of her paintings are still lifes, a limitation imposed by contemporary culture on women who wanted to create art.
+If you study the side of the knife’s handle you will see Peeters’ signature.
+Actually, six of her known paintings include the same inscribed silver knife.
 Moreover, on the blade of at least three of these knives, there is a silver mark of the city of Antwerp.
-At Peeter’s time knives were carried by guests when they were invited to a party or were used as wedding gifts.
+At Peeters’ time knives were carried by guests when they were invited to a party or were used as wedding gifts.

 Floris Claesz. van Dijck was a painter from Haarlem who today ranks as one of the pioneers of Dutch still-life painting.
-We can definitely see why: his astounding illusion of reality makes us believe that the pewter plate on the edge of the table seems close enough to touch, and we can almost sense the delicacy of the damask material for the beautifully ornamented tablecloths.
+We can definitely see why: his astounding illusion of reality makes us believe that the pewter plate on the edge of the table seems close enough to touch.
+We can almost sense the delicacy of the damask material for the beautifully ornamented tablecloths.

-We have a very similar scene here: damask tablecloths, Chinese porcelain, pewter dishes, and various foods which make this still life a ‘breakfast piece’, type originated around 1610 in Antwerp and Haarlem.
-We see the table slightly from above, which was the characteristic point of view of early still lifes, to make all the objects and their details be clearly seen.
+We have a very similar scene here: damask tablecloths, Chinese porcelain, pewter dishes, and various foods which make this still life a “breakfast piece,” in Dutch ontbijtje.
+This type of still life originated around 1610 in Antwerp and Haarlem.
+We see the table from slightly above, which was the characteristic point of view of early still lifes, so that all the objects and their details be clearly seen.

-Van Schooten began his career with enormous breakfast-pieces filled with food and items on a table top, tilted towards the spectator and covered with rugs or white damask cloths.
-Later, he limited his compositions to small-scale pieces focusing on fruit and often featuring a pewter beaker with punched decoration.
-He had a practice of signing his work with a small monogram, often tucked away on a knife blade or dish edge (if anyone can spot it here, let me know!), which has sadly contributed to the fact that many of his pictures were attributed to others…
+Van Schooten began his career with enormous breakfast-pieces, filled with food and items on a table top, tilted towards the spectator and covered with rugs or white damask cloths.
+Later, he limited his compositions to small-scale pieces, focusing on fruit and often featuring a pewter beaker with punched decoration.
+He had a practice of signing his work with a small monogram, often tucked away on a knife blade or dish edge (if anyone can spot it here, let me know!).
+Unfortunately this has contributed to many of his pictures being attributed to others.

-Joris van Son worked in Antwerp under another painter Jan Davidsz de Heem, one of the rare artists who captured the extent of the exuberance of Flemish Baroque painting (de Heem was Dutch, so there was a difference in painting, especially in colouring).
-Joris van Son successfully adopted the style of his master and continued with similar compositions.
+Joris van Son worked in Antwerp under another painter, Jan Davidsz. de Heem, one of the rare artists who captured the extent of the exuberance of Flemish Baroque painting (de Heem was Dutch so there was a difference in his painting, especially in use of color).
+Joris van Son successfully adopted the style of his master and created similar compositions.